Zachariah-Abraham/vending/README.md

 # vending

 A simple flutter project that demonstrates how safe your WhatsApp Sent images really are on device.
+You'll find some hardcoded values in the code, that's because the background task would run separately and wouldn't have access to local variables.
+For demonstration purposes, this was the fastest way to get everything working.

 ## How To